KingTheGuy/portalis/doc.md

 #### Creating

-Placing down a lodestone and
-using a name_tag on it will
-create a warp at that spot for you to warp to whenever.
+Placing down a lodestone crouch clicking it with a Portalis will create a location for the user to warp to.

 #### Saving location